joshbegley/nyt-latest/README.md

 `Everton no longer have a set-piece coach of their own but their defensive record had been the best in the league - until Sunday`\
 https://nytimes.com/athletic/6752017/2025/10/27/everton-pickford-spurs-corners/

-**'Chucky' Lozano left out again but San Diego make winning start in MLS playoffs**\
+**'Chucky' Lozano left out again, but San Diego makes winning start in MLS playoffs**\
-`San Diego FC won their first-ever MLS playoff match, with a 2-1 win over the Portland Timbers on Sunday, but did so without their star signing.`\
+`San Diego won Sunday despite the absence of Lozano, who was left off the game day roster following a 'verbal altercation.'`\
 https://nytimes.com/athletic/6752625/2025/10/27/chucky-lozano-left-out-again-but-san-diego-make-winning-start-in-mls-playoffs/

 **The Briefing: Is it Arsenal's title to lose?
 Should Slot be a bit less open?
 Are Wolves doomed?**\